About This Chapter

 - Explain the wars and conquests during this era

-- Talk about the philosophical concepts of this time
+- Talk about the life of Alexander the Great

 1. Athenian Democracy: Solon and Cleisthenes